Visiting our parks? Discover sculpture installations, murals, and a full series of artwork dedicated to Abraham Lincoln along the riverbanks.

 - Career Column, Gar Waterman (2007)

-In addition to the Lincoln Financial Sculpture Walk at Riverfront, the parks are home to many other sculptures and murals created by artists from across America, offering a wide variety of styles and creativity.
+In addition to the Lincoln Financial Sculpture Walk, the parks are home to many other sculptures and murals created by artists from across America, offering a wide variety of styles and creativity.
 From Clyde Lynd’s “Quenticut,” to James Knittle’s “Heightened Body,” the parks offer public sculptures in many different forms and with wide-ranging appeal.

 Help to keep our parks safe, clean, and open.